-Resource Development Inc., (RDi) was contracted by Vista to undertake a metallurgical testing study to confirm and optimize the conceptual process flowsheet developed earlier and presented in the Preliminary Economic Assessment report published December 29, 2006.
-This work has resulted in an improved understanding of the ore characteristics at Mt.
-Todd that has required a change and improvement in the process flowsheet.
-On-going testwork will optimize the metallurgical balance for the process circuit and generate data for future economic studies.
+Resource Development Inc., (RDi) was contracted by Vista to undertake a metallurgical testing study to confirm the conceptual process flowsheet developed earlier and presented in the Preliminary Economic Assessment report published December 29, 2006 and available for reviewing on the SEDAR website.
+In addition, it was envisioned that this testwork, outlined in NI 43-101 Technical Report dated May 15, 2008, will develop a metallurgical balance for the process circuit and generate data for future economic studies.

-Additional metallurgical test work is on-going at RDi.
-Although the process flowsheet has been modified/simplified and consists of coarse grinding followed by whole ore leaching, preliminary results indicate no changes from previous work with regard to anticipated gold recoveries.
-Gold extraction of more than 80 percent can be readily achieved at a relatively coarse grind with reasonable cyanide consumption.
+The metallurgical test work is currently on-going at RDi.
+Preliminary results so far indicate no changes from previous work with regard to anticipated gold recoveries.
+Gold extraction of more than 80 percent are expected to be achieved at a relatively coarse grind with reasonable cyanide consumption.
 This phase of the test work is anticipated to be completed in the next two to three months and a report will be issued at that time.